Buffalo shooter targeted Black neighborhood, officials say

 “This individual came here with the express purpose of taking as many Black lives as he possibly could,” Buffalo Mayor Byron Brown said at a news conference Sunday.

-The manifesto, posted online, outlined a racist ideology rooted in a belief that the United States should belong only to white people.
+The lengthy statement attributed to Gendron outlined a racist ideology rooted in a belief that the United States should belong only to white people.
 All others, the document said, were “replacers” who should be eliminated by force or terror.
 The attack was intended to intimidate all non-white, non-Christian people and get them to leave the country, it said.

-It wasn’t immediately clear why Gendron had traveled about 200 miles (320 kilometers) from his Conklin, New York, home to Buffalo and that particular grocery store, but investigators believe Gendron had specifically researched the demographics of the population around the Tops Friendly Market, the official said.
+Gendron traveled about 200 miles (320 kilometers) from his home in Conklin, New York, to Buffalo to commit the attack, police said.
+Investigators believe Gendron specifically researched the demographics of the population around Tops Friendly Market, the official said.

-He conducted reconnaissance on the area and store the day before the shooting, Gramaglia said.
+He conducted reconnaissance on the store and the area on Friday, a day before the shooting, Gramaglia said.

-Gendron had appeared on the radar of police last year after he threatened to carry out a shooting at Susquehanna Valley High School around the time of graduation, the law enforcement official who spoke on condition of anonymity said.
-The official was not authorized to speak publicly on the investigation.

-New York State Police said troopers were called to the Conklin school last June for a report that a 17-year-old student had made threatening statements.
-He spent a day and a half at the hospital before being released, authorities said, and then had no further contact with law enforcement.

 Gendron surrendered to police who confronted him in the supermarket's vestibule and convinced him to drop the rifle he had put to his neck.
 He was arraigned later Saturday on a murder charge, appearing before a judge in a paper gown.